javalite/javalite-site/content/src/activejdbc/autogenerated_fields.md

 ## Example

-Let's say we have an empty table PEOPLE:
+Let\'s say we have an empty table PEOPLE:

 +----+------------+-----------+---------------------+----------------------+
 | id | first_name | last_name | created_at          | updated_at           |